-Helpful tips to prevent and manage loss of appetite:
+Helpful tips to prevent and manage mouth sores:

 - Suck on ice chips or a frozen pop.

-- Gently clean your teeth, gum, and tongue after each meal.
+- Gently clean your teeth, gums, and tongue after each meal.

-- Get regular check-ups at your dentist.
+- Get regular checkups at your dentist.

-- Stay away from hot, spicy or sharp foods.
+- Stay away from hot, spicy, or sharp foods.

 - Eat small meals more often.

 - Use a straw to drink.

 - Rinse your mouth with warm salt water.

-- Magic Mouthwash
+- Magic mouthwash

 - Numbing gels like Orajel or Zilactin-B

 - Over-the-counter pain medication

-Nausea or Vomiting
+Nausea and/or Vomiting

-Nausea (feeling the need to vomit) and vomiting are common treatment side effects and can lead to loss of appetite, weight loss, fatigue and dehydration (not enough water in the body).
+Nausea (feeling the need to vomit) and vomiting are common treatment side effects and can lead to loss of appetite, weight loss, fatigue, and dehydration (not enough water in the body).
 Nausea and vomiting can often be prevented with help from your healthcare team.